Last updated on July 20, 2019

 As I mentioned, the huge reduction in stuff to learn is a big advantage of fourths tuning.
 The consistency is another thing that your brain (and ear) will eventually love because the sound always matches the shape.
 Your improvisation skills will advance rapidly as it’s no longer a chore to learn scale patterns as long as you don’t apply standard tuning ‘logic’ here.
 I see little point in learning two or three octave patterns as in standard tuning as what you know in one octave is playable anywhere else on the fretboard.

 It’s undeniable that the B-string bump is part of the guitar’s nuance, and is what gives it that distinct sound.
 When you remove that bump you’re left with another instrument entirely, and one that requires you to think differently.
 It’s still a guitar but it takes on this ‘musical tool’ characteristic which, to me, makes it instantly more versatile.
 In a sense it loses its guitar-ness but acquires something very interesting and well-worth exploring.

 Jazzer Stanley Jordan has always used fourths tuning, apparently he thought the guitar was supposed to be tuned that way early on and just stuck with it.
 Tom Quayle, Alex Hutchings, and Ant Law are three other great exponents of the tuning.

 Committing to Fourths

 If you’re curious about fourths tuning, don’t try it for a week, don’t even try it for just a month.
-Give it at least two months before you make your decision as it takes time for the brain and fingers to adjust and create new habits.
+Give it at least six months before you make your decision as it takes time for the brain and fingers to adjust and create new habits.
 Take time to see the logic of fourths tuning, and don’t try to adapt standard tuning to it as you’ll end up frustrated.
 Think more in intervals as oppose to patterns and the consistent interval locations are what makes fourths tuning very usable.

 Material for Fourths Tuning